purohitdheeraj/taskmate/README.md

 Follow these simple steps to get Task Mate up and running:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/task-mate.git`.
+1. Clone this repository to your local machine using `https://github.com/purohitdheeraj/taskmate.git`.

 2. Navigate to the project directory: `cd task-mate`.